EN | |

 • As patient is sedated, he/she should be accompanied by at least a friend or a family member aged above 18.

-• The sedation and the anaesthetics may temporarily affect one's co-ordination and reasoning skills, therefore, avoid driving, drinking alcohol, making any important decisions or signing legal documents in 24 hours after the procedure.
+• The sedation and the anaesthetics may temporarily affect one's co-ordination and reasoning skills, and patients are advised to avoid driving, drinking alcohol, making any important decisions or signing legal documents within 24 hours after the procedure.

-• Patients can resume normal diet after colonoscopy.
-However, if the patient has undergone a polypectomy, he/she will be asked to fasten certain types of vegetables and fruits within 10 days of the examination.
+• Patients can resume their normal diet after colonoscopy.
+However, if the patient has undergone a polypectomy, he/she will be asked to withhold from consuming certain types of vegetables and fruits within 10 days of the examination.

 • If the patient has undergone polypectomy or extraction of biopsies during the procedure, he/she will be strongly advised to stay in Hong Kong for 10 days after surgery.
 If the patient cannot promise to stay in Hong Kong for 10 days after surgery, please inform the doctor before the test.